thepracticaldeveloper/practical-architecture/README.md

 The scripts requires [Pandoc](https://pandoc.org/installing.html) to generate the Guide in HTML.

+Your guide in HTML and all images (PNG assumed in the script) will be exported to the `output` folder after running the script.

 ## Feedback

 Please send me any feedback or question you may have by opening an Issue in this repository.